melezhik/swat/README2.md

 Swat generators is the way to _create swat check lists  on the fly_.
 Swat generators like perl expressions is just a piece of perl code executed the same way.
 The only difference with perl expressions is that swat generators code should return _an array reference_.

 An array returned by generator code should contain _strings_ representing new check list items.
 Thus new check list will passed back to swat parser for dynamic check list generation.
-Here is a simple exmaple:
+Here is a simple example:

         # this is `static' check list
         200 OK